ri-c/Hello-world/README.md

 # Hello-world
 this is my first step in github
-I whant to learn something new to be able create something new
+I whant to learn something new to be able to create something new